The Rising Tied

-The Rising Tied is the only studio album by Fort Minor, the hip hop side project by Linkin Park rapper Mike Shinoda.
-The album was released on November 22, 2005, through Warner Bros.
+The Rising Tied is the only studio album by Fort Minor, the hip hop side project of American musician Mike Shinoda.
+It was released on November 22, 2005, through Warner Bros.
 Records and Shinoda's label Machine Shop Records.

 Shinoda handled production for the album.
-Jay-Z, who worked with Linkin Park on their collaborative EP Collision Course, served as an executive producer for the album.
+Jay-Z, who worked with Shinoda's band Linkin Park on their collaborative EP Collision Course, served as an executive producer for the album.
 Shinoda collaborated with many longtime friends (such as hip hop group Styles of Beyond, Jonah Matranga, Holly Brook and Linkin Park turntablist Joe Hahn), as well as many notable and underground hip-hop and R&B artists (such as Common, John Legend, Black Thought, Lupe Fiasco, Kenna, Eric Bobo, Sixx John and Celph Titled) for the album.

 It spawned four singles: "Petrified", "Remember the Name", "Believe Me" and "Where'd You Go", the latter of which was responsible for propelling Fort Minor to mainstream success.

 The Rising Tied was met with positive reviews from music critics, who praised Shinoda for straying from mainstream hip hop stereotypes, as well as acclaim from internet and independent music publications.
 The Rising Tied was a moderate commercial success, peaking at number fifty-one on the Billboard 200.

 Background

-Shinoda consulted advice from rapper Jay-Z (left) and Linkin Park lead guitarist Brad Delson (right) about which songs would make the album's final cut.
+Shinoda consulted advice from rapper Jay-Z (left) and Linkin Park lead guitarist Brad Delson about which songs would make the album's final cut.

 On March 4, 2005, Shinoda announced in an interview with MTV that he was working on a solo hip hop album, serving as the album's producer.
 He described the album in the interview, saying: "It's not straight hip-hop, but it's not rock at all.
 For our fans who only like the rock side of Linkin Park, I hope you enjoy it, but you never know."

-Shinoda also stated that he played every instrument on the album, as well as confirming that Common and Black Thought of The Roots would be featured artists.
+Shinoda also stated that he played every instrument on the album, as well as confirming that Common and Black Thought of the Roots would be featured artists.
 Common let Shinoda listen to some tracks from his then-unreleased album Be.
 In another interview, Shinoda then confirmed that he had adopted the Fort Minor name for his hip hop project.

 Hip hop icon Jay-Z, who collaborated with Linkin Park in their remix EP Collision Course, was also confirmed to be serving as the album's executive producer.
 He also announced additional featured artists, including friends such as singers Kenna and Jonah Matranga, Linkin Park turntablist Joe Hahn and Eric Bobo of Cypress Hill; Machine Shop recording artists, such as underground hip hop group and longtime friends Styles of Beyond and Holly Brook; and John Legend, the only artist whom Shinoda did not personally know before the album's production.